yhlien1221/Machine_Learning_Foundations_and_Techniques/Foundations/Lecture 05 - Learning to answer YesNo_Perceptron hypothesis set.md

 <br>![image](https://github.com/yhlien1221/Machine_Learning_Foundations_and_Techniques/blob/main/Foundations/pic/5_7.jpg)<br/>
 * Update 2:A black circle is in the wrong side.
 Original we should change the normal vector from red line to purple one by minimizing the included angle.
 <br>![image](https://github.com/yhlien1221/Machine_Learning_Foundations_and_Techniques/blob/main/Foundations/pic/5_8.jpg)<br/>
 * Update 3:A black X is wrong.
-Original we should change the normal vector from red line to purple one by enlarging the included angle.
+We should change the normal vector from red line to purple one by enlarging the included angle.
 <br>![image](https://github.com/yhlien1221/Machine_Learning_Foundations_and_Techniques/blob/main/Foundations/pic/5_9.jpg)<br/>
 * Update 4: continue updated the line.
 <br>![image](https://github.com/yhlien1221/Machine_Learning_Foundations_and_Techniques/blob/main/Foundations/pic/5_10.jpg)<br/>